Common B2B demand generation questions

 What's the difference between inbound and outbound B2B marketing?

-Inbound attracts prospects through content and expert positioning, while outbound proactively reaches prospects through email, LinkedIn, and advertising.
-Modern B2B demand engines integrate both approaches because buyers don't care how you got on their radar.
+Inbound attracts prospects through content and expert positioning.
+Outbound proactively reaches prospects through email, LinkedIn, and advertising.
+Modern B2B demand engines integrate both approaches, because buyers don't care how you got on their radar.
 In most complex B2B motions, inbound vs outbound is a false debate.

 How long does B2B demand generation take to show results?

 Inbound typically takes 6 to 12 months to generate meaningful pipeline, while outbound can produce qualified conversations within 30 to 60 days.
 Timeline depends on market maturity, content depth, and sales cycle length.
-Companies with 18+ month cycles should expect attribution windows that match their buying cycles.
+Companies with 18+ month cycles should expect attribution windows that match their buying cycles, because compressing that window just produces bad decisions.

 What's the difference between demand generation and demand creation?

-Demand generation captures existing market demand in established categories, while demand creation builds new categories where prospects don't recognize the problem yet.
-Demand creation requires more educational content and longer nurture cycles than demand generation.
+Demand generation captures existing market demand in established categories.
+Demand creation builds new categories where prospects don't yet recognize the problem.
+That distinction matters because demand creation requires more educational content and longer nurture cycles than demand generation does.
 Most B2B companies need demand generation, not creation.

 Should B2B companies focus on MQLs or pipeline?

-Focus on pipeline over MQLs because marketing qualified leads often don't convert to revenue in complex B2B sales cycles.
+Focus on pipeline.
+Marketing qualified leads often don't convert to revenue in complex B2B sales cycles, so optimizing for them is optimizing for the wrong thing.
 Pipeline metrics measure actual sales opportunities, not form fills.
 If you're targeting MQLs, you're targeting busywork.

 What does an integrated inbound-and-outbound demand engine include?

 An integrated demand engine includes four core components: content anchors that establish authority, paid amplification that targets specific accounts, sales activation through coordinated outreach, and attribution systems that track multi-touch journeys.
-Each component reinforces the others rather than operating independently.
+Each component reinforces the others rather than operating independently, and pulling one out tends to weaken the whole system in ways that are hard to diagnose until pipeline drops.

 Channel Strategy